projectvidyalaya/website/README.md

 # Project Vidyalaya

-An Open Source based tech solutions for Educational needs.
+An Open Source based solutions for Educational needs